scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnEKS.md

 ## Step 9.
 Prepare custom values files of the Scalar Helm Charts for ScalarDL Ledger and ScalarDL Schema Loader

-To perform a task, like accessing information in the database that you created in **Step 4**, you must configure custom values files for the Scalar Helm Charts for ScalarDL Ledger and ScalarDL Schema Loader (for Ledger) based on your environment.
+To perform tasks, like accessing information in the database that you created in **Step 4**, you must configure custom values files for the Scalar Helm Charts for ScalarDL Ledger and ScalarDL Schema Loader (for Ledger) based on your environment.
 For details, see [Configure a custom values file for Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/configure-custom-values-file.md).

 ## Step 10.
 Deploy ScalarDL Ledger by using the Scalar Helm Chart